Inedo/inedo-docs/Content/proget/feeds/terraform/howto-terraform-proxy.md

 ![](/resources/docs/proget-terraform-publicfeed.png){height="" width="50%"}

-## Step 3: Update Terraform Configurations { #update-configuration }
+## Step 3: Edit your Terraform .tf File { #update-configuration }

-Now, you'll need to update your Terraform `.tf` files to specify module sources and versions, directing Terraform to fetch the module from your `public-terraform` feed instead of the public Hashicorp Registry.
+Now, you'll need to update your Terraform `.tf` file to specify module sources and versions, directing Terraform to fetch the module from your `public-terraform` feed instead of the public Hashicorp Registry.
+Edit this block in your `.tf` file (e.g., `main.tf`):

 ```bash
 module "«module-name»" {